Orthogonal basis for functions over a slice of the Boolean hypercube: Introduction

 The slice has been studied in algebraic combinatorics under the name \emph{Johnson association scheme}, and in spectral graph theory in relation to the Johnson and Kneser graphs.
 Our basis is the analog of the Fourier basis for the scheme, and it refines the decomposition induced by the primitive idempotents.
 Our basis is also an orthogonal basis for the eigenvectors of the Johnson and Kneser graphs, and any other graph belonging to the Bose--Mesner algebra of the Johnson association scheme.
 Such (weighted) graphs arise in Lov\'asz's proof of the Erd\H{o}s--Ko--Rado theorem~\cite{Lovasz}, and in Wilson's proof~\cite{Wilson} of a $t$-intersecting version of the theorem.

 Despite the name, it is perhaps best to view the slice $\binom{[n]}{k}$ as the set of cosets of $S_k \times S_{n-k}$ inside $S_n$.
 This point of view suggests ``lifting'' an orthogonal basis from the symmetric group to the slice.
-Following Bannai and~Ito~\cite{BannaiIto}, the relevant representations of the symmetric group are those corresponding to partitions $(n-d)+d$.
-Our basis arises from Young's orthonogonal representation of the symmetric group.
+Following Bannai and~Ito~\cite{BannaiIto}, the relevant representations of the symmetric group are those corresponding to partitions $(n-d)+d$ for $d \leq k$.
+Our basis arises from Young's orthogonal representation of the symmetric group.
 However, we present the basis and prove its properties without reference to the symmetric group at all.
 One feature that is inherited from the symmetric group is the lack of a canonical basis: our basis relies on the ordering of the coordinates.

+Dunkl~\cite{Dunkl76} showed that the space of functions over the slice $\binom{[n]}{k}$ can be identified with the space of multilinear polynomials in $n$ variables $x_1,\ldots,x_n$ which are annihilated by the differential operator $\sum_{i=1}^n \partial/\partial x_i$; the input variable $x_i$ is an indicator variable for the event that $i$ belongs to the input set.
+Functions annihilated by this operator were termed \emph{harmonic} by Dunkl~\cite{Dunkl79}.
+Our basis forms an orthogonal basis for the space of harmonic multilinear polynomials for \emph{every} exchangeable measure (a measure invariant under the action of $S_n$).
+As a consequence, we show how to lift a low-degree function from the slice $\binom{[n]}{k}$ to the Boolean cube (under an appropriate measure) while maintaining some of its properties such as expectation, variance and $L^2$-norm.

 Wimmer~\cite{Wimmer} recently generalized a fundamental theorem of Friedgut~\cite{FriedgutJunta} from the Boolean hypercube to the slice.
+Friedgut's theorem, sometimes known as Friedgut's junta theorem, states that a Boolean function on the Boolean hypercube with low total influence is close to a Boolean junta (a function depending on a small number of variables).
 Although Wimmer's main theorem is a statement about functions on the slice, Wimmer lifts the given function to the symmetric group, where most of his argument takes place, exploiting essential properties of Young's orthogonal representation.
 Eventually, a hypercontractive property of the slice (due to Lee~and~Yau~\cite{LeeYau}) is invoked to complete the proof.
-As an application of our basis, we give a streamlined version of Wimmer's proof in which our basis replaces the appeal to the symmetric group and Young's orthogonal representation.
+As an application of our basis, we give a streamlined version of Wimmer's proof in which our basis replaces the appeal to the symmetric group and to Young's orthogonal representation.

+\paragraph{Note added in proof} Since writing this paper, we have learned that the same basis has been constructed by Srinivasan~\cite{Srinivasan} in a beautiful paper.
+Srinivasan in fact constructs an extended basis for the entire Boolean cube $\{0,1\}^n$, which he identifies with the canonical Gelfand--Tsetlin basis~\cite{VO}, and shows that it is orthogonal with respect to all exchangeable measures.
+However, he provides neither an explicit description of the basis elements, nor even a canonical indexing scheme for the basis elements.
+Instead, he gives a recursive algorithm that constructs the basis.
+We believe that both approaches have merit.